Three reasons why marketplaces fail (and how not to)

 Not surprisingly, everyone loved the idea.
 Neighborrow was invited to all kinds of startup events, and the press was all over them.

 Neigh*borrow hit the issue described by Jeremiah Owyang & Vision Critical in their report Sharing is the New Buying: How to Win in the Collaborative Economy.
 The report shows that while people like the concepts, the masses still use P2P marketplaces for the same reasons they consume products in general: to get a lower price, better quality, or convenience.
-While people find sustainability and a sense of community important values, these values do not necessarily guide their actions.
+While people find sustainability and a sense of community important, these values do not necessarily guide their actions.

-Peer-to-peer marketplaces that enable sharing relatively low-value items (like power tools, bikes, and kitchenware) are most likely to struggle with solving a problem.
+Peer-to-peer marketplaces that enable sharing of relatively low-value items (like power tools, bikes, and kitchenware) are most likely to struggle with solving a problem.
 The challenge with such concepts is that they create a lot of friction.
 I have to sync my schedule with another person twice (to pick up and to return the item) and trust the person not to break anything.
 With low-value items, the money saved is often not enough to make up for the inconvenience.

 Furthermore, while Airbnb can compete by offering "unique experiences" (like staying in a castle), the same does not apply to tool sharing.
 A power drill is a power drill.